pimarc/pms50-gns530/readme.md

 Activating

-If you activate the approach before the last enroute waypoint, the autopilot continues following the route and automatically activates the approach after the last enroute waypoint.
-If you want to bypass the next enroute waypoints, do a direct to the first waypoint approach and then activate the approach.
+If you activate the approach before the last enroute waypoint, the autopilot goes directly to the first approach waypoint.
+This may remove your enroute waypoints.

 If you activate the approach after the last enroute waypoint, the autopilot goes directly to the first approach waypoint (without U-turn!!!).
+This removes all the enroute waypoints.

 Note: If you set a Direct To, this automatically de-activates the approach.

-Note: If you preset an approach from the FS2020 map, this one is automatically activated.
+You will have to reactivate it if needed.

 ## U-turn bug
 This FS2020 bug probably made many of us crazy.
 It occurs when you select/activate an approach after the last enroute waypoint.
 Then the autopilot comes back to the last enroute waypoint before reaching the first approach waypoint.